 In these designs the exhaust moves in and out of the blade along the axis of the shaft.
 These designs have the following main parts with their function:

 1 ) Turbine

-High velocity exhaust gas from the nozzle ring is directed on to the rotor blades.
-Nozzle rings are used to generate kinetic energy in exhaust gas while rotor blades are held tightly by roots of fir tree structure.
+High-velocity exhaust gas from the nozzle ring is directed on to the rotor blades.
+Nozzle rings are used to generate kinetic energy in exhaust gas while rotor blades are held tightly by roots of the fir tree structure.
 They are secured from vibration by lacing wires passing through each of them.

 2 ) Compressor / Blower